pattherogue/REST-JSON-APIs/README.md

 ## Overview

-This project is a Flask-based web application built with Python, offering an API for managing cupcakes.
+This project is a Flask-based web application built with Python, offering an API for managing inventory.
 Using Python's Flask framework, the API facilitates creating, retrieving, updating, and deleting cupcake entries in a PostgreSQL database.
 Additionally, the application includes unit tests written in Python to ensure the functionality and reliability of the API endpoints.

 ## Project Structure